 Concerning the storage of imaging data, both the SX60 and the X-T30 write their files to SDXC cards.
 The X-T30 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the SX60 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX60 HS and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX60 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the SX60 and the X-T30 have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.